inoxlang/inox/docs/builtin.md

 ```
 ### fs.rename

 the fs.rename (fs.mv) function renames a file, it takes two path arguments.
-An error is returned if a file already exists at the target path..
+An error is returned if a file already exists at the target path.
 ### fs.cp

 the fs.cp function copies a file/dir at a destination or a list of files in a destination directory, the copy is recursive by default.
 As you can see this behaviour is not exactly the same as the cp command on Unix.
-An error is returned if a file or a directory already exists at one of the target paths (recursive)..
+An error is returned if a file or a directory already exists at one of the target paths (recursive).

 **examples**